640 South State StreetDover, Delaware 19901

 Have your blood pressure and cholesterol levels checked

 Starting at age 45: every 5 years have a full lipid profile test for cholesterol and triglycerides.

-Earlier screening is recommended if there are risk factors present for coronary artery disease.
+Earlier screening is recommended if you have risk factors for coronary artery disease.

 Eat sources of protein such as lean or low-fat meat, poultry, fish, dry beans, eggs, and nuts.

-Eat 5 to 9 servings of fruits and vegetables daily.
+Eat 5 to 9 services of fruits and vegetables daily.